 9. Just like a Military Training

 Military training teaches a single man to man combat.
 They make the person stronger and sturdier.
-As parkour itself is originated from the Military Training then a Traceur is destined to be strong and brave.
+As parkour itself is originated from Military Training then a Traceur is destined to be strong and brave.

 It leaves positive effects on the body and develops patience.
 There are chances that a person gets small scratches and wounds while training.
 These small wounds teach patience and resistance against feeling pain.

 10. Helps in Reflexology